Charge 4$e$ superconductor: a wavefunction approach

-We apply a wavefunction approach to study the charge 4$e$ superconductor.
-The wavefunction takes a similar structure to the BCS wavefunction for charge 2$e$ superconductors.
-The mean-field Hamiltonian and the Green's functions of charge 4$e$ are constructed.
-The physical properties including the density of states, gauge invariance, flux quantization and Josephson effects are systematically studied.
-All these results form a microscopic description of the charge 4$e$ SC and can be served as the hallmarks for experimental verifications.

-The BCS theory of superconductivity is one of milestones in condensed matter physics, which successfully unveils the nature of this macroscopic quantum phenomenon at a microscopic level \cite{bcs_theory,cooper,schrieffer,degennes,tinkham}.
-Now, we know the essential ingredients for any superconductors (SCs) are the two-electron Cooper pairs and their phase coherence \cite{cooper}, where electrons bind together two by two and condense to form a coherent quantum state, as illustrated in Fig.\ref{fig1}(a).
-And this Cooper pairs principle is also not limited to the electron-phonon coupling driven BCS superconductors.
-For example, the high-temperature cuprate SCs and iron-based SCs are still consisted of two-electron Cooper pairs, although their underline mechanisms are far beyond BCS theory \cite{doping_mott,dai2012magnetism}.
-On the other hand, condensing two-electron Cooper pairs is not the only way to achieve superconductivity.
-Theoretically, it was proposed that the four-electron Cooper pairs can also condensate to form an SC, namely the charge 4$e$ superconductor, as illustrated in Fig.\ref{fig1}(b) \cite{kivelson90,wucj,berg_np,hong17,fernandes,jiansk}.
+The BCS theory of superconductivity is one of milestones in condensed matter physics, which successfully unveils the nature of this macroscopic quantum phenomenon at a microscopic level \cite{bcs_theory,cooper}.
+The essential ingredients for any superconductors (SCs) are the two-electron Cooper pairs and their phase coherence \cite{cooper}, where electrons bind together two by two and condense to form a coherent quantum state, as illustrated in Fig.\ref{fig1}(a).
+However, condensing two-electron Cooper pairs is not the only way to achieve superconductivity.
+Theoretically, it was proposed that the four-electron Cooper pairs can also condensate to form an SC, namely the charge 4$e$ SCs, as illustrated in Fig.\ref{fig1}(b) \cite{wucj,berg_np,Egor10,hong17}.
 Experimentally, how to realize or stabilize this charge 4$e$ superconducting state is a challenging problem.
-Berg, Fradkin, and Kivelson proposed that thermal melting of pair-density-wave (PDW) order in certain cuprate SCs could lead to this charge 4$e$ quasi-long-range order \cite{berg_np,berg_09,Agterberg08,fradkin,pdw_review}.
-Similarly, melting the nematic superconductors and multicomponent nematic pairing is also suggested to achieve charge 4$e$ SC \cite{jiansk,fernandes}.
-Other scenarios of realizing charge 4$e$ pairing are including interactions that favor quartetting rather than pairing \cite{kivelson90,wucj,wucj21} and condensing charge 4$e$ skyrmions in quadratic-band-touching systems etc. \cite{moon,tarun}.
-Interestingly, a possible evidence for charge 4$e$ and even charge 6$e$ pairings are resolved recently from the Kagome superconductor CsV$_3$Sb$_5$ \cite{wangjian,kagome_review}.
+Thermal melting of pair-density-wave (PDW) order \cite{berg_np,berg_09,pdw_review}, nematic SCs \cite{jiansk} or multi-component SCs \cite{zeng2024high} is proposed to achieve this charge 4$e$ quasi-long-range order.
+Other scenarios of realizing charge 4$e$ pairing are including interactions that favor quartetting rather than pairing \cite{wucj} and condensing charge 4$e$ skyrmions in quadratic-band-touching systems \cite{moon} etc. Interestingly, a possible evidence for charge 4$e$ and even charge 6$e$ pairings are resolved recently from the Kagome superconductor CsV$_3$Sb$_5$ \cite{wangjian,kagome_review}.
 Using Little-Park oscillation measurement, $\frac{\Phi_0}{2}$ and $\frac{\Phi_0}{3}$ oscillations are found in CsV$_3$Sb$_5$, which was thought coming from the PDW evidence from scanning electron microscope \cite{chenhui}.